Summer Service Program Information

 The following costs are not covered and will be the responsibility of the student: Personal Spending money; Meal money for travel days (airport food court, etc...).

-If you are accepted and decide not to participate, email Mr Parisi.
-The Application Fee will be non-refundable once airline reservations have been made.
+If you are accepted and decide not to participate, email Mr Clark or Mr McLaughlin.
+The Application Fee will be non-refundable once airline reservations and / or program fees have been paid.

 Size: 12 students